 So are you guys with me??

-NOTE: The company that makes my recipe videos used a larger pan and the cheesecake is extremely thin as a result – more of a bar and that’s fine, but if you want it a bit thicker than use the called for size, and if you want it really tall then double the filling recipe as stated in the instructions.
+NOTE: The company that made this keto strawberry cheesecake recipe video used a larger pan and the cheesecake is extremely thin as a result – more of a bar and that’s fine, but if you want it a bit thicker than use the called for size, and if you want it really tall then double the filling recipe as stated in the instructions.

 - Yield: 8 servings 1x